hydroper/as3parser/crates/as3_verifier/progress-list.md

 The verifier does not include any built-in libraries by default.
 External libraries such as `playerglobal.swc` have to be loaded explicitly.

+Global objects are resolved asynchronously and certain properties are required by the verifier occasionally.

 ## ABC

 * [ ] Add functions to contribute definitions from an ABC structure from the `swf` crate to the verifier